Denoise

 Short answers for the questions people usually have before trying a utility like this.

-Will this remove all texture from the image?
+Will it remove all texture from my photo?

 Not by default.
-The detail-retention control keeps the cleanup from becoming too plasticky on normal photos.
+The detail-retention control keeps the cleanup from looking too plasticky, preserving natural texture on normal photos.

-Does this upload the JPG to a server?
+Does it upload my JPG to a server?

 Account